dmbarbour/glas/docs/GlasDesign.md

 ### User-Defined Syntax

 A compiler can recursively compile other files into the namespace.
-This will automatically select a compiler from current namespace environment based on the file extension, e.g. "lang-FileExt".
+This will automatically select a compiler from current namespace environment based on the file extension, e.g. "lang.FileExt".
 The compiler should be a procedure that receives an abstract file path as a parameter and generates definitions, iterative via non-deterministic choice.

 The glas system specifies an [initial syntax](GlasLang.md) associated with the ".g" file extension.
 If the associated "lang.g" compiler is undefined, we use the built-in compiler for ".g" files.
 However, if defined in terms of ".g" files, we'll attempt to bootstrap.
 Bootstrap involves building "lang.g" with the built-in, then again with itself, then verifying a fixpoint is reached with one more build.

 The initial configuration file *must* use an initial syntax recognized by the glas executable.
 It may also define the compiler for this initial syntax, supporting bootstrap.
 A glas executable may support other initial syntax.
 In this case, we may need to bootstrap multiple built-in languages together if they are mutually defined in terms of each other.

+*Note:* Other than defining a compiler, a language might define additional interfaces to support auto-complete and other features.
+I'm still considering the exact representation for languages.

 ### Notebook Interface